Viniciusalgueiro/Viniciusalgueiro/README.md

  <h2 align="center">Profile</h2>
 </p>

-### Hi there 👋 I'm Vinicius Salgueiro Costa
+### Hi there 👋 I'm Vinicius Salgueiro Costa.

 <img src="https://komarev.com/ghpvc/?username=Viniciusalgueiro" alt="Viniciusalgueiro" />

 <div>
  <p>
 I am a Front-end developer, able to build a web presence from scratch - from concept, navigation, layout and programming.
 I am developing my skills in writing well-designed, testable and efficient code using current best practices in web development.
 I have design & coding skills, as well as an ability to convert requirements into exciting online applications.
 </p>
 </div>